daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 +-------+------------+--------------------+-------+------------+--------------------+
 ```

-Let's perform a column-wise comparison and store the comparison results as
+Now let's perform a column-wise comparison and store the comparison results as
 additional columns to the right of the existing ones.
 A naive approach would
 be to simply check all the columns explicity: